Tact Hello World

 tact-guide-template is basic demo project for developing smart contract on Tact language.
 Let's learn general things about this:

-• Most important directory for us placed in tact-guide-template/sources/ path and contents following:
+we did before. - Most important directory for us placed in

 +--tact-guide-template